News

 boomsatsuma

 Bristol Creative Industries member boomsatsuma is a specialist creative industries training provider.
-Using a decentralised model, courses take place in relevant professional environments in the city such as Engine Shed, Ashton Gate Stadium and Tobacco Factory.
+Courses take place in relevant professional environments in the city such as Leadworks, Ashton Gate Stadium, Bottle Yard Studios and Tobacco Factory.

-boomsatsuma provides Level 3 Extended Diplomas, that are equivalent to 3 A Levels, as well as BA (Hons) and BSC (Hons) degrees.
-Courses include games, web development, visual effects, film and TV, photography and sports media.
+boomsatsuma provides Level 3 Extended Diplomas, that are equivalent to 3 A-levels, as well as BA (Hons) and BSC (Hons) degrees.
+Courses include creative and digital media, film and television, games, VR and VFX and photography and game art.

 Creative Youth Network

 As a registered charity, Creative Youth Network supports young people to reach their potential and enjoy fulfilling lives.
-It offers free courses in youth clubs across the city.
-Subjects include art and design, music, dance and fashion.
+It offers free courses in youth clubs and other venues in Bristol.
+Subjects include music, photography and song writing.

 dBs Institute of Sound & Digital Technologies

-Based in the centre of Bristol, dBs is a specialist educational institute that offers undergraduate and postgraduate courses in music production, sound engineering, live sound, sound for screen and game development.
+Based in the centre of Bristol, dBs is a specialist educational institute that offers undergraduate and postgraduate courses in music production, sound engineering, live sound, and game development.

 It is a registered Avid Learning Partner (ALP) and Ableton Certified Training Centre that works with a wide range of creative industry organisations.